raphlap/some_poetry/README.md

 # some_poetry
-Some poetry written here and there
+Some poetry written or *illuminated* here and there